alfredgabs/alx-system_engineering-devops/README.md

-this repository contains the solutions to shell tasks
+this repository contains answers to shell project